momentum-team-6/momentum-team-6.github.io/_posts/2020-11-03-git-review.md

 3. Watch [Your Brain's API](https://youtu.be/hY14Er6JX2s), a talk given at Pycon 2015 by Sasha Laundy, about giving and getting technical help.
 This is a super helpful video to watch!!
 4. If you have not already completed the [Foundations Course](https://foundations.momentumlearn.com/), please do that!
 You'll get a review of the command line material and an intro to HTML and CSS, which we will begin formally tomorrow.
 5. IF YOU STILL HAVE TIME: check out the [notes for HTML](https://github.com/momentum-team-6/notes/blob/main/html.md), which we will cover in class tomorrow.
+6. 🚨 Don't forget the [Letter to Your Future Self](https://docs.google.com/forms/d/1AhHelZ9EZaa4YYRTlYUe9_FrcLrmdqXfATnll07Md70/viewform?edit_requested=true) that Dawn asked you all to write!

 ### No new project today -> ⭐ 🇺🇸 GO VOTE! 🇺🇸 ⭐